 Owed money(external link) — Insolvency and Trustee Service

-Companies Register(external link) — NZ Companies Office
+Companies Register(external link) — New Zealand Companies Office

 There are different types of involuntary closure — both apply to companies.